SeanHRN/krita-renpy-scripter/README.md

 Tested and developed on Krita version 5.2.3 and 5.2.4.
 ## Features To Consider / Were Considered<a id="features-considered"></a>
-- Add lossless webp export to KBE.
+- Add webp support to KBE.
 - Search the layer stack for scales to add as buttons for the Renamer
 - Ability to modify a Krita document so that a corresponding Ren'Py file is automatically updated, or can be updated at a button press
 	- That would be even quicker than the current copy/paste method, and it seems plausible with something like the configs file to hold the file paths, but I think the copy/paste method is a lot safer since it's intrinsically a verification system.
 On top of that, I think it's likely that most users would have their whole project's images spread across many Krita documents, all to be defined in a single or few Ren'Py file(s).